 There was a cross-county route that connected Lynden, Ferndale and Everson that was funded for a year as a pilot program, but it did not have the ridership to justify continued use and was discontinued at the start of the summer last year.
-While ridership is an important metric used by WTA to justify routes, the North Whatcom Poverty Task Force believes that there are legitimate questions where some current or previously established routes had low ridership because the routes were simply not convenient.
-Is the lack of ridership due to lack of demand or rather the significant amount of time that must be dedicated to ride WTA to get from one Ferndale location to another or the lack of access to origins and destinations within Ferndale?

 If a resident qualifies based on the American Disabilities Act (ADA) for paratransit service, the WTA will help transport that person throughout their service map.
-WTA utilizes a van designed to assist those with disabilities that cannot make it to the fixed routes, either because it is too far to the bus stop or the bus stop is too far from their final destination.
+They utilize a van designed to assist those with disabilities that cannot make it to the fixed routes, either because it is too far to the bus stop or the bus stop is too far from their final destination.

 Beyond public transit, there are accessibility needs throughout the city.
-Whenever the City or a private land developer updates a piece of infrastructure, there is an opportunity to update the infrastructure to be updated to be compatible with the ADA.
-This can mean accessible sidewalks, crosswalks, bathrooms, doors, ramps and more.
+Whenever the City or a developer updates a piece of infrastructure, it needs to be updated to be compatible with the ADA.
+This means accessible sidewalks, crosswalks, bathrooms, doors, ramps and more.

-While there are legal requirements for ADA improvements, the City also needs to be vigilant about unintended consequences.
+This is a legal requirement but requires constant vigilance and can be impacted by other city decisions.
 For instance, in 2016, the City passed rules allowing for sidewalk dining for restaurants downtown.
-As those businesses added outdoor seating, it began to add obstacles to those navigating our sidewalks and requires constant monitoring by City staff to ensure those walkways are clear for those who need it.
+As those businesses added outdoor seating, it began to add obstacles to those navigating our sidewalks and requires constant monitoring by city staff to ensure those walkways are clear for those who need it.

 For vulnerable populations in Ferndale, it is essential that they are able to easily move through the city, whether commuting, recreating or shopping.
-The city and the community have a responsibility to ensure that everyone has the access they need.
+The city and the community has a responsibility to ensure that everyone has the access they need.

-Assess WTA Ridership as Unity Care NW on Portal Way
+Assess WTA Ridership as Unity Care NW on Portal Way Becomes a Regional Health Care Center

-Currently, WTA ridership does not justify more routes to the City of Ferndale, but assessments were last undertaken before the opening of the new Unity Care NW facility on Portal Way, the addition of another 100 residences, and new commercial/industrial developments opening in 2020/2021.
+Currently, WTA ridership does not justify more routes to the City of Ferndale, but assessments were last undertaken before the opening of the new Unity Care NW facility on Portal Way.
 As this will surely impact ridership, the City should work with WTA to expand bus access to the City.

-Continue to Support Transit Friendly Multifamily Development
+Continue to Support Multifamily Development Near Other Multifamily Development